Why in the world would a family in New York City fly north to Quebec City for spring break?

 Take A Quick Day Trip From Quebec

 There’s a long suspension bridge across the falls.
 You get great views and photos.
 But it’s not for the acrophobic.
 With older kids you can cross it and do some hiking around the falls on the other side.
+And a look-out perch you can walk down to.
+There’s also a boardwalk that takes you on a flat easy walk towards the falls and across the lake in front of them, for a different point of view.

-After the falls take a drive around the quaint Ile D’Orleans in the middle of the St.Lawrence River.
+After the falls, take a drive around the quaint Ile D’Orleans in the middle of the St.Lawrence River.

 The island is small and it was quiet when we were there in the off-season.
 It probably took us a bit more than an hour to circle the whole place with stops at a gourmet chocolate shop, roadside jam stand and for some scenic photo ops.